Handy tips on tipping customs, shopping hours, restaurant etiquette, taxi and transport, and more

 There are several taxi alternatives in France and they generally work well.

-Uber exists in some bigger cities.
-There are also some other similar services: LeCab.fr, AlloCab.fr, ChauffeurPrive.fr and some others.
+Uber exists in many cities.
+There are also some other similar services: LeCab.fr, AlloCab.fr, Kapten.fr and some others.
 They have the advantage, compared to Uber, that they allow you to book a car in advance (Uber does not).
 Pricing can be quite different so you might want to check the different services for your specific ride if you are going far.
-They generally work very well.
+They generally work very well and are reliable.

 Shops usually open at 9.30 or 10.00 and close at 19.00 or 19.30.
 Sometimes there is a lunch break between 13.00 and 14.00 (hours vary).
 Specialised food shops can have a longer and later lunch break.